BenedictAngelo/BenedictAngelo/Projects/readme.md

-# Here you see my Projects divided into Folders depending on the focus I created those on, feel free to navigate.
+# Here you see my Projects divided into directories depending on the focus I created those on, feel free to navigate.